 How is Genetic Testing Done?

 If a doctor sees signs of a disease in your family, he or she may suggest a genetic test.
-In this type of test, a small sample of blood, saliva, or tissue is taken to examine a person' genes.
-A specially trained doctor or counselor can tell if someone has a genetic mutation and what that means.
-In general, a mutation makes it more likely that a person or a person's child can develop a particular disease.
+In this type of test, a small sample of blood, saliva, or tissue is taken to examine a person's genes.
+A specially trained doctor, counselor, or other healthcare professional can tell if someone has a genetic mutation and what that means.

 When to Ask About Genetic Testing